tenox7/unisrv/README.md

 # UniSrv - Universal Server

-An **EXTREMELY INSECURE**, LAN only, anonymous, wide open server.
+An **EXTREMELY INSECURE**, LAN only, anonymous, wide open, all in one, universal server.

 **WARNING** DO NOT USE !!!

 ## Servers

-- UNFS3
+- Unfs3
-- PROFTPD
+- Samba
-- TFTPD
+- ProFTPD
-- SAMBA
+- Tftpd
-- CADDY HTTP + UPLOAD
+- Caddy HTTP + Upload

 ## Directory